m4ns0ur/plexize/README.md

-  -m, --change-mode         Change file mode to 660 -o, --change-owner        Change file owner to plex:plex (sudo might be needed) -p, --path PATH           Output path (move file to the path and then refactor)
+  -m, --change-mode         Change file mode to 660 -o, --change-owner        Change file owner to plex:plex (sudo might be needed) -p, --path PATH           Output path (move file to the path and then refactor) -s, --separate            Separate movie files in their own folders
 ```

 ## License